Amir Hatami

+Biography

+Amir Hatami was born in 1966 in Tehran, Iran.
+At the age of 14, Hatami joined the Basij as a volunteer and began serving in the Iranian Army Ground Forces in 1984.
+After the war, he entered the Imam Ali Officers' University in 1989 and graduated in defense science management.

 He is the first minister of defense with Artesh background in more than two decades, an office held by Revolutionary Guards officers only since 1989.

 Hatami previously served as the head of the Army's international relations office, as well as a deputy in the armed forces general staff.